bdowns4/MethylationOutlierDetector/README.md

 The preferred method for downloading this script file is through github

-#### Step 1: Install the required R package data.table.
+#### Step 1: For the Mac OSX operating system, first install gwak.

-To install the R package data.table, execute the following command in R.
+To install gwak, execute the following command in the terminal.

 ```
-install.packages("data.table")
+brew install gawk
 ```

 #### Step 2: Download Methylation Outlier Detector.